hlavnjak/lesynth/README.md

 The debug build includes comprehensive logging to both stdout and a log file (`lesynth.log` in the system temp directory), while the release build is optimized for performance with no logging overhead.

-## Installation

-After building, the VST3 plugin will be available in the `target/debug/` or `target/release/` directory.
-Copy the `.vst3` bundle to your DAW's VST3 plugin directory:

-- **Linux**: `~/.vst3/`

 ## Usage

-1. Load LeSynth in your DAW as a VST3 instrument
+1. Load LeSynthFourier in your DAW as a VST3 instrument
 2. Use the piano keyboard interface or MIDI input to trigger notes
 3. Adjust harmonic parameters using the amplitude and phase controls
 4. View real-time visualization of harmonic content and assembled waveforms